Size Guide to Buckwheat Pillows

 Woman Sleeping on Japanese Plus Size Buckwheat Pillow

-This size works great for people that tend to move around a little more during the night, or switch sleeping positions often, turning from one side to another while sleeping on their side.
-With the extra sleeping surface added, over the regular Japanese Size, our Plus Size model also works well for people that are a bit larger built and have a larger head.
-It shares most of the advantages of the regular japanese size as well.
+This size works great for people who tend to move around a little more during the night or switch sleeping positions often, turning from one side to another while sleeping on their side.
+With the extra sleeping surface added over the regular Japanese Size, our Plus Size model also works well for people that are a bit larger-built and have a larger head.
+It shares most of the advantages of the regular Japanese size as well.

 Standard Size ( 20" x 26")